fun things to do in Fairbanks

 Get your bearings and plan your itinerary at the Morris Thompson Cultural and Visitors Center.
 This information hub in Downtown Fairbanks is the place to go for maps and tour reservations.

 Visit the exhibition to learn about Alaska’s landscapes, people, and wildlife.
 There are free films too, giving you an insight into the state’s natural history.
-Check the schedule to see if there are any events on during your stay.
+Check the schedule to see if there are any events during your stay.

 4 – Hike the Angel Rocks Trail